By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarizes what happens when a user executes a lesson find command:

-CommandEditing a class (Heidi)
+class find CommandEditing a class (Heidi)

 Given below is an example usage scenario and how the lesson edit mechanism behaves at each step.